Performant Tridiagonal Factorization of Skew-Symmetric Matrices: Experimental results

 \subsubsection{LU with partial pivoting and Cholesky with pivoting}

 In panel \textbf{b)}, we compare to LU factorization with partial pivoting ({\sc getrf}) and Cholesky factorization with symmetric pivoting ({\sc pstrf}).

 LU factorization is typically among the most highly optimized operations due to its importance.
 It exhibits more opportunities for optimization since the pivoting is simpler, multiple levels of blocking can be employed, and the bulk of computation is in a general rank-k update rather than a variant on the symmetric rank-k update.
 This explains the higher observed performance relative to our algorithms.
+Note that while LU factorization requires approximately twice the FLOPs as the other algorithms considered, this has been incorporated in the FLOP rate calculation.

 The pivoted Cholesky factorization ({\sc pstrf}) has constraints that are more similar to the pivoted $ L T L^T $ factorization.
-Performance of various library implementations of that operations is worse probably because not all optimization opportunities have been exhausted.
+Performance of that operation is worse probably because not all optimization opportunities have been exhausted.